AI Implementation

 • Timeline: 3-6 months (if everything goes smoothly)

-It’s David and Goliath Time
+It’s David and Goliath time

 David vs Goliath: Small businesses with AI agents facing enterprise competitors AI powered David v Industry